bahmutov/cypress-watch-and-reload/README.md

 ## Video

-Watch this plugin in action in the short video [Re-run Cypress Tests When Application Files Change](https://www.youtube.com/watch?v=mIyTBtUmmdE).
+Watch this plugin in action in the short video [Re-run Cypress Tests When Application Files Change](https://www.youtube.com/watch?v=mIyTBtUmmdE) and [Nodemon And cypress-watch-and-reload Utilities](https://youtu.be/fy4qYGK690Q)

 ## Install